-As the Commission emphasised in its Communication of 11 October 20173, the Banking Union should be completed by achieving risk reduction and risk sharing in parallel, based on the Council Roadmap of June 20164.
+As the Commission emphasised in its Communication of 11 October 2017, the Banking Union should be completed by achieving risk reduction and risk sharing in parallel, based on the Council Roadmap of June 2016.
 Risk reduction and risk sharing complement and reinforce each other.
 Progress in the various domains, including agreement on the backstop to the single resolution fund and a European Deposit Insurance Scheme, should therefore take place in parallel.

 One of the key areas for reducing risk in the European banking sector is the further decline of non-performing loans (NPLs).
 The financial crisis and subsequent recessions led to more widespread inability of borrowers to pay back their loans, as more people and companies faced continued payment difficulties and even bankruptcy.
 This was particularly so in Member States that faced long or deep recessions.
-Consequently, many banks saw a buildhttp://www.consilium.europa.eu/media/21594/leaders-agenda.pdf.
+Consequently, many banks saw a build-